blarney-lang/blarney/README.md

 To make this type a member of the `Bits` class, we have suffixed it with `derving (Generic, Bits)`.
-The generic deriving mechanism for `Bits` does not support *sum types* (there is no way to convert a bit-vector to a sum type using the circuit primitives provided Blarney).
+The generic deriving mechanism for `Bits` does not support *sum types* (there is no way to convert a bit-vector to a sum type using the circuit primitives provided by Blarney).

 ## Example 5: FShow class